linda-seiter/cmsc115_2252/week2/week2_lesson.md

 }
 ```

-The table should be updated to record the actual output and pass/fail result.
+`InchesToFeet` should be executed for each test case to obtain the actual output and determine the pass/fail result as shown below.
 While the tests for 12 and 24 inches pass, the other tests fail to produce the correct result.

 | Test | Input | Expected Output       | Actual Output        | Pass/Fail |
 | ---- | ----- | --------------------- | -------------------- | --------- |